-If you have ever applied for a life insurance policy, you may or may not have come across the term 'underwriting'.
-Underwriting is essentially the process of assessing the level of risk that someone applying for life insurance presents to the insurer so they can ensure the cost of insuring the individual is proportionate to their level of risk.
+Underwriting is essentially the process of assessing the level of risk that someone applying for life insurance presents to the insurer so that their premium is proportionate to their level of risk.
 This is similar to how a car insurance company will ask you if you have had any previous licence suspensions.

 How does the life insurance underwriting process work?